 - He mentions that because he forfeited his option to stay on as a writer for his second year, he would not have to participate in rewrites again.
 Yet he did it anyway.
 Point for Mohr.

 - During his second season, he got a flu shot.
 He did not get one during his first and consequently, spent a week taking sick time.
-This move reeks of priviledge.
+This move reeks of privilege.
 Not everyone has a generous sick leave policy.
 Point against Mohr.

 - He came off female-negative.
-Negative anecdotes about Sally Field, Roseanne Barr (I think we can all get on board with that), Marisa Tomei, Janeane Garofalo.
+He shared negative anecdotes about Sally Field, Roseanne Barr (I think we can all get on board with that), Marisa Tomei, Janeane Garofalo.
 Jay stated that the lack of females on the screen was a reflection of the female cast members not having material written for them.
 Fair.
 This was a reflection of the lack of female writers.
 Fair.
 (Sidenote: Sarah Silverman, who started as a writer during the 1993-1994 season, as did Mohr, did not make it to the 1994-1995 season.)
 But, he claims that he was not getting material either.
 To which I thought, maybe it is because you left the building before the Good-nights.
 (Note to self: Watch the 1993-1994 and 1994-1995 seasons.
 Do a deep dive on this.)
 Point against Mohr.